ldcas-uc3m/TFM/parts/state_of_the_art.typ

 YAZE-AG @YAZESim just implement interrupts as described.
 On the other hand, ISAs that give the manufacturer flexibility to implement its features, like the RISC-V ISA, varie more.
-While SAILATOR @Cano2025SAILATOR, based on SAIL's RISC-V ISA definition @SailRISCV
-#footnote[SAIL @SAIL is a definition language for ISAs, that also can generate a
-  simulator from the definition.] implements the registers described in @subsec:interrupt-handling and bundles its own kernel to handle traps, Spike @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements the relevant CSRs as memory-mapped registers.
+While SAILATOR @Cano2025SAILATOR, based on SAIL's RISC-V ISA definition @SailRISCV#footnote[SAIL @SAIL is a definition language for ISAs, that also can generate a simulator from the definition.] implements the registers described in @subsec:interrupt-handling and bundles its own kernel to handle traps, Spike @SpikeRISCV, one the reference RISC-V simulators, supports Core Local Interrupt (CLINT) controller @CLINT, and implements the relevant CSRs as memory-mapped registers.
 Other simulators, like Venus @VenusRISCV, support the Zicsr extension and include those registers, but don't support interrupts, while simulators like @HaoziwanSim don't even support that extension.

 // generic simulators
-#figure(
+// #figure(
-  image("/img/asm-editor.specy.png", width: 75%),
+//   image("/img/asm-editor.specy.png", width: 75%),
-  caption: [Asm Editor @SpecySim],
+//   caption: [Asm Editor @SpecySim],
-)
+// )
 There are also simulators that support multiple ISAs, called _generic simulators_, although there are many approaches.
 Asm Editor @SpecySim is a multi-ISA simulator that uses other simulators as a base; specifically for